Colorado Businesses Left Trying To Figure Out How Enforce New Mask Order

 Around the state organizations, health departments, and businesses were all scrambling to see how the loosened order for vaccinated people would apply.

 “This puts restaurants in a really difficult position of having to regulate their employees and regulate the customers who come into their establishment.
 And these are businesses in the business of customer service.
-They want to make people feel comfortable and now they’re being faced with a situation to ask customers potentially personal medical information before allowing them into their establishment,” said Mollie Steinemann, the Colorado Restaurant Association Local Government Affairs Manager.READ MORE: COVID In Colorado: Children's Doctor Hopeful For Expanded Pfizer Access
+They want to make people feel comfortable and now they’re being faced with a situation to ask customers potentially personal medical information before allowing them into their establishment,” said Mollie Steinemann, the Colorado Restaurant Association Local Government Affairs Manager.READ MORE: Denver Metro Area Housing Market Shows No Signs Of Slowing Down

 Steinemann said she’s been lobbing questions toward the governor’s office and the state with few responses so far.
 She was constantly hearing from some of the more than 3,000 members of the CRA.